Zefiro (train): Zefiro V300

 The Zefiro V300 is intended for European operations, with a UIC profile, and capable of being fitted for use on all four European electrification schemes (1.5 & 3 kV DC, 15 & 25 kV AC).
 Bogies are FLEXX type with a 2.85 m wheelbase, 50% of which are motorized.
 Starting acceleration is greater than 0.60 m/s2.
 It has an axle load of approximately 17 t.

 Two 8-car sets can be joined together to form one longer train.

 A variant of the Zefiro V300 was offered by Bombardier in association with AnsaldoBreda to Trenitalia, the Italian national railway service, as part of a bid for 50 new high-speed trainsets in 2010.
 Trenitalia selected this bid as the winner on 5 August 2010.
 These entered service in 2015 and are designated Frecciarossa 1000.

-An evolution of the Zefiro V300 platform was also offered by a joint venture between Bombardier (later Alstom) and Hitachi Rail for the HS2 rolling stock tender for its first phase, for which it was awarded the contract for 54 trainsets.
+An evolution of the Zefiro V300 platform was also offered by a joint venture between Bombardier (later Alstom) and Hitachi Rail for the HS2 rolling stock tender for its first phase, for which it was awarded the contract for 54 trainsets and will be classified as the Class 895.